mastodon/documentation/content/en/admin/tootctl.md

 : Local username.

 `--number N`
-: Approve the N most recent registrations.
+: Approve the N earliest pending registrations.

 `--all`
 : Approve all pending registrations.